 This scenario is pretty self-explanatory.
 Upon a merger or acquisition, the acquiring (buying) company would essentially “breakeven.”
 In other words, there would be no impact on the acquirer’s EPS, and the company’s EPS would be the same before and after the deal is made.

 Pro Forma (Post-Deal) EPS = No Impact on Acquirer’s EPS

 The impact (accretion/dilution) of a merger or acquisition is generally based upon consensus earnings per share.
-Most public companies’ stock prices reflect EPS and should be used as a base for calculations.
+Most public companies have analysts who follow the company and publish their estimates for EPS, and they should be used as a base for calculations.
 One really great tool for estimations of a company earnings is Thomson Reuters I/B/E/S.

 Thomson Reuters I/B/E/S (previously First Call Corporation) leads the way in broker-sourced research, earnings estimates, and a great deal of other important financial information.
 The Thomson Reuters I/B/E/S Earnings Estimates offer consistent global financial data that contains info on more than 21,000 companies in over 480 established and emerging markets around the world.
 Thomson Reuters offers analysts from major international research firms to ensure broad coverage on top of local expertise.

 - Price Target Summary & Detail Estimates